Lissy93/framework-benchmarks/.github/README.md

 </p>

 ### Intro
-Let's see how every framework weathers the storm ⛈️<br>
-I've built the same weather app in 10 different frontend web frameworks, along with automated scripts to benchmark each of their performance, quality and
+I've built the same weather app in 10 different frontend web frameworks.
+Along with automated scripts to benchmark each of their performance, quality and capabilities.
-This is a project building the same tiny weather app, in ten different frontend frameworks, to benchmark performance and developer trade-offs.
+To finally answer the age-old question: "Which is the _best_* frontend framework?"<br>
+So, without further ado, let's see how every framework weathers the storm! ⛈️

 Why?
 1. To objectively compare frontend frameworks in an automated way
 2. Because I have no life, and like building the same thing 10 times

+What does _best_ mean?
+- Smallest bundle size
+- Fastest load time, and best performance metrics
+- Lowest CPU & memory usage and resource consumption
+- Least verbose, complex and repetitive code
+- Shortest compile time and HMR latency

 Contents
 - [Summary]()